catcraftxiv/catcraftxiv.github.io/_posts/2025-03-15-commission.md

 - edits
 - ask me!

-Keeping custom item or port **private** cost more.
-Please do mention it if you want to keep it private! **Edits are always private.** If you are commissioning custom item, please **be sure to mention everything you want to be included**!
-You are welcomed to see the wips c:
+Keeping custom item or port **private cost more**.
+Please do mention it if you want to keep it private! **Edits are always private.** **Be sure to mention everything you want to be included**!!
+If you **haven't mention something, do not expect it** to be included.

 ## Payment Options

-I can accept payment through ko-fi/hipolink/boosty!
+I can accept payment through ko-fi/easystart/hipolink/boosty!
 Please, understand that there is no refunds.
-Dont forget that sub give a 5% discount!

 **Payment for commissions above 50 EUR:** come in halves: 50% before i start, 50% after i will send screenshot from the game.